Exception to Rule (ETR): DSHS Programs

 You can still appeal or ask for an ETR.
 You might have to show you had "good cause" for missing the deadline.
 Example: You were in the hospital.

-You want to get the decision on your ETR before the hearing.
-If the administrative hearing date is before you think you will get a decision on the ETR, contact the assigned Administrative Hearing Coordinator and the OAH.
-Ask them to postpone (“continue”) your hearing.
+Yes.
+If the hearing date is before you think you will get a decision on the ETR, contact the assigned Administrative Hearing Coordinator and the OAH.
+Ask them to postpone ("continue") your hearing.
 Explain that you are waiting for a decision on an ETR request on the same issue.
 Contact info for the FHC and OAH should be on the hearing notice.
-To contact your local OAH office, go to http://oah.wa.gov/Home/Index/3411.
+To contact your local OAH office, go to oah.wa.gov/Home/Index/3411.
+Click "contact us" and then "offices and directions".

-When deciding your ETR request, DSHS considers if:
+It depends.
+When deciding your ETR request, DSHS considers whether:

-Send your case manager your ETR request and any paperwork helping your case.
+If you are asking for the ETR yourself, send your case manager your ETR request and any paperwork that helps prove your case.
 If you are asking for the ETR on your own, send it to the ETR Coordinator for your Community Services Office (CSO), Developmental Disabilities Administration (DDA) office, or Home and Community Services (HCS) Office.

-CARE Assessment ETRs: Make your ETR request to your case manager or local HCS, Area Agency on Aging (AAA) or DDA field office, verbally OR in writing.
+CARE Assessment ETRs: Make your ETR request to your case manager or local HCS, Area Agency on Aging (AAA) or DDA field office.
+You can make your request verbally or in writing.
+We recommend you try to do it in writing so you have a record of your request.
 Requests approved at the field level go to the ETR committee in Olympia for a final decision.

 Your ETR request should include:

 Yes.
-See Appendix A at the end.
-You can change it to meet your needs.
+See below.
+You can change it to meet your needs, or you can create your own.

-If you request only an ETR, not an administrative hearing - No.
+If you request only an ETR, and not an administrative hearing you will not get benefits while you wait for a decision.

-If they are going to stop a benefit and you ask for an administrative hearing within ten days of the date on the termination notice - Yes, until an Administrative Law Judge (ALJ) decides your case.
+If they are going to stop a benefit and you ask for an administrative hearing within ten days of the date on the termination notice you will receive benefits until an Administrative Law Judge (ALJ) decides your case.
 If the tenth day happens before the end of the month, you have until the end of the month to ask for an administrative hearing and keep getting benefits.

 In general, there is no administrative hearing for an ETR denial.
 You can file a complaint with DSHS.
 This is not an administrative hearing.
-You do not present your case to a judge.
+You do not take your case to a judge.

-If you have been getting more in-home personal care hours than the CARE assessment would have given you and DSHS later cuts or ends the ETR for the extra hours, you have a right to a hearing.
-WAC 388-825-120 (DDD); WAC 388-106-1315 (all other clients getting in-home personal care services through DSHS).
+If you have been getting more in-home personal care hours than the CARE assessment would have given you and DSHS later reduces or ends the ETR for the extra hours, you have a right to a hearing.
+The state regulations that say this are at WAC 388-825-120 (DDD) and WAC 388-106-1315 (all other clients getting in-home personal care services through DSHS).

 If you have not been getting extra hours through an ETR, and they deny your initial ETR request, talk to a lawyer.